We're here to make life easier. See our Erectile Dysfunction Treatments

 Vitaros cream

 Vitaros, also known as alprostadil, is a type of cream which can be applied to the tip of the penis to improve blood flow.
 Alprostadil is a synthetic hormone that works similarly to other ED medications, widening the blood vessels and making it easier to become erect.
-Erections with Viatros last around two hours.
+Erections with Vitaros last around two hours.

 It’s often recommended when Viagra or other types of ED medication are shown to be ineffective.
-Men should not use Viatros more than once a day, or more than three doses in a week.
+Men should not use Vitaros more than once a day, or more than three doses in a week.
 Pain in the penis is a commonly reported side effect.

 Alprostadil injections